top of page

 The Wild Bunch: Sam Peckinpah, a Revolution in Hollywood, and the Making of a Legendary Film

-W.K.
-Stratton tells the fascinating history of the making of the movie and documents for the first time the extraordinary contribution of Mexican and Mexican-American actors and crew members to the movie’s success.
+This fascinating history of the making of the movie documents (for the first time) the extraordinary contributions of Mexican and Mexican-American actors and crew members to the movie’s success.

 Chasing the Rodeo: On Wild Rides and Big Dreams, Broken Hearts and Broken Bones, and One Man's Search for the West

-In Chasing the Rodeo W. K. Stratton follows this quest for one season of the pro rodeo and bull-riding tours.
+In Chasing the Rodeo, W. K. (Kip) Stratton follows this quest for one season of the pro rodeo and bull-riding tours.
 He explores the history of the chutes -- from rodeo's disputed origins (Prescott, Arizona, or Pecos, Texas?) to its current skyrocketing popularity.

 Ranchero Ford/Dying in Red Dirt Country